kimtuck/MdDS/_posts/2015-09-29-inside-its-a-nightmare-but-i-am-a-warrior-every-day.md

 <hr />

+<h5>Helpful Tip from the MdDS Foundation:</h5>
+If you haven't been diagnosed with MdDS yet, avoid using the word "dizzy" when visiting your doctor.
+Instead, tell them that you feel like you're on a boat, walking on a trampoline or mattress, gravitational pull… or whatever motion sensation you are experiencing.
 <h5 id="you-may-also-be-interested-in">You May Also Be Interested In:</h5>
 <h6 id="symptoms-of-mal-de-debarquement-syndrome"><a href="https://mddsfoundation.org/symptoms/">Symptoms of Mal de Débarquement Syndrome</a></h6>
 <h6 id="mal-de-debarquement-syndrome-help"><a href="https://mddsfoundation.org/support/">Mal de Débarquement Syndrome Support</a></h6>